He0he0/secure-sql/README.md

 # secure-sql
-Secure sql database on NPM
+Secure sql database on NPM for software developers